DataDog/hiring-engineers/answers.md

 ![schedule_downtime](images/schedule_downtime.png)

-Downtime schedule #1:
+*Downtime schedule #1:*

 ![downtime_schedule_1](images/downtime_schedule_1.png)

-Downtime schedule #2:
+*Downtime schedule #2:*

 ![downtime_schedule_2](images/downtime_schedule_2.png)

-- Make sure that your email is notified when you schedule the downtime and take a screenshot of that notification.
+>- Make sure that your email is notified when you schedule the downtime and take a screenshot of that notification.

 Downtime schedule email notifications: